makrai/notes/qiu2003-pretrained-nlp-survey.md

 ## 3.2 Taxonomy of PTMs 7

 * perspective:
-  1. the type of word representation used by PTMs,
+  1. the type of word representation
-  1. the backbone network used by PTMs,
+  1. the backbone network
-  1. the type of pre-training tasks used by PTMs, and
+  1. the type of pre-training tasks
   1. the PTMs designed for specific types of scenarios or inputs.
 Figure 3

 # 4 extensions of PTMs 10